TRT Global - Several killed, abducted in Daesh-linked group's attack on DRC village

-At least 20 people have been killed and others abducted in eastern Congo's North Kivu province as rebels from the Allied Democratic Forces, believed to be linked with Daesh, attacked civilians.
+At least 20 people have been killed and others abducted in eastern Congo's North Kivu province as extremists from the Allied Democratic Forces, believed to be linked with Daesh, attacked civilians.

 The ADF attacked Samboko village in Beni territory on Wednesday, according to Mamove civil society organisation president Kinos Katuho.